What is an ergonomic office chair?

 What is the difference between a task chair and an executive chair?

-Task chairs typically have a lower backrest, a smaller seat, and fewer adjustments compared to executive chairs.
+.
 They are generally less expensive and more basic than executive chairs.
 Executive chairs are typically more comfortable and luxurious than task chairs, with features like higher backs, more padding, and more adjustments.
 They often come in premium materials like leather and have a more polished and professional appearance.

 What are the different types of armrests available for office chairs and how do I choose the right one for me?